Xon/XenForo-WarningImprovements/README.md

 - Control defaults for user notification
  - Alerts
  - Lock PMs by default
+- Option to require a note when entering a warning

 New Permission to control if a user can see who infracted them.